 Back in 2006 discussion centred around the idea of having another locomotive on the Corris Railway.
-A second locomotive would take pressure off the `Tattoo’ when maintenance and repair work became necessary, especially important when it came to the 10 year overhaul of the Tattoo.
-This might happen as soon as 2015.
-The boiler would be out for several months while the tubes were removed.
-Additionally, by having a second locomotive, the work involved in operating the railway could be shared.
+A second locomotive would take pressure off the `Tattoo’ when maintenance and repair work became necessary, especially important when it came to the 10 year overhaul of the Tattoo, which next falls due in 2025.

 What sort of locomotive would we have?

 To build another Tattoo might be considered sensible because the design had been accepted by HMRI, but the opportunity to build a locomotive which would closely resemble the original Corris No.3, a Falcon, although fraught with difficulties, was an opportunity not to be missed.
 To have an appropriately modernised replica of a Falcon would be an advantage to give the railway variety in motive power.
 Our photo charter friends would love it, the visual display would be more satisfying than two identical twins and it would improve the profile of the railway as a national tourist attraction.